endatabas/endb-book/src/reference/monitoring.md

 A Prometheus endpoint is available at `/metrics`.
 This endpoint is enabled by default.
-If you Endb instance is running locally, you can view metrics in a browser at http://localhost:3803/metrics
+If your Endb instance is running locally, you can view metrics in a browser at http://localhost:3803/metrics

 The Prometheus tracing level defaults to `endb=DEBUG`.